 “The more often we see the things around us – even the beautiful and wonderful things – the more they become invisible to us.
 That is why we often take for granted the beauty of this world: the flowers, the trees, the birds, the clouds – even those we love.
 Because we see things so often, we see them less and less.” – Joseph B. Wirthlin

-It turns out that I smile a lot, and in these moments that is something unusual.
-I remember someone who once asked me: Why are you always smiling?
-To which I replied: because life is beautiful, and with a smile he nodded.
-I mean how could I not smile?
-Simply look around you.
-We have everything we need, life is more wonderful than hundreds of years ago, everything is much simpler, we live in a world of opportunities, and still we insist on being sad and angry either because we always search for more things we do not need, or because we are attached to things we no longer have, while we belittle the things we have.
+It turns out that I smile a lot, and these days, that seems unusual.
+Someone once asked me, “Why are you always smiling?”
+To which I replied, “Because life is beautiful.”
+With a smile, he nodded.
+I mean, how could I not smile?
+Simply look around.
+We have everything we need.
+Life is far more wonderful than it was hundreds of years ago; everything is more straightforward now.
+We live in a world of opportunities, yet we insist on being sad or angry, either because we are always searching for more things we don’t need or because we are attached to things we no longer have.
+Meanwhile, we belittle the things we do have.

 “We often take for granted the very things that most deserve our gratitude.” – Cynthia Ozick